 They can, but their faces are not really suited for a gentle leader; the straps can rub and the fit may not be perfect.
 In my experience, a harness works better with this breed.

 An anti-pull Harness is not a miracle cure; although it can discourage pulling, the best way to stop a Boxer dog pulling is to train them from a puppy; they are a headstrong breed and have firm boundaries from an early age.

 Conclusion and Top Pick

 Owning a Boxer is a privilege.
 These daft mutts have plenty of qualities including being loyal, affectionate and guaranteed to bring a smile to people on a daily basis, they are even used as a guide dog for the blind.
 That being said, the reason they need to be trained is that they can pull like a carthorse.
 Our top pick in our best harnesses for Boxer dogs is the rabbitgoo No pull option and with thousands of 5-star reviews dog owners.

-They love being with their family and accompanying them on adventures; that’s why a no-pull harness benefits this breed.
-It will prevent damage to your Boxer’s neck on long walks and may even solve the problem if you use front clip harnesses.
+Boxers love being with their family and accompanying them on adventures; that’s why a no-pull harness benefits this breed.
+It will prevent damage to your Boxer’s neck on long walks and may even solve the problem if you use a front clip harness.

-Every pet parent wants what’s best for their furry friend, and all of the choices we have looked at today in this guide have been safety checked to ensure no injury and to make sure you get the quality no pull dog harness that most people want.
+Every pet parent wants what’s best for their furry friend, and all of the harness choices we have looked at today in this guide have been safety checked to ensure no injury and to make sure you get the quality anti pull harness that most people want.